tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Duration:  45 minutes

-In this exercise we will be creating a non-persistent host pool for publishing remote apps.
+In this exercise, you will be creating a non-persistent host pool for publishing remote apps.
 This enables you to assign users access to specific applications rather than an entire desktop.
 This type of application deployment serves many purposes and is not new to AVD, but has existed in Windows Server Remote Desktop Services for many years.

 **Additional Resources**